-The practice is rated as good for being well-led.
+The practice is rated as requires improvement for being well-led.

-- There was a clear leadership structure but some staff felt unsupported by management.
-Not all staff had received a regular appraisal.
+- The practice was lacking a clear leadership structure but staff told us they felt supported by management.
 The practice had a number of policies and procedures to govern activity and held regular governance meetings. - The provider was aware of and complied with the requirements of the duty of candour.
 The partners encouraged a culture of openness and honesty.
-The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from staff and patients, which it acted on.
-The patient participation group was inactive. - There was a focus on continuous learning and improvement at all levels.
+The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - All staff had received inductions but not all staff had received regular performance reviews and team meetings were not held frequently.